flampdiaz/aseprite-slice-exporter/README.md

 ## How It Works

-The extension renders the active sprite frame into memory, crops each slice using its bounds, and saves each slice as a PNG using the slice name.
+The extension renders the active sprite frame into memory, crops each slice using its bounds, and saves each slice as an individual PNG file using the slice name.

+All visible layers are flattened exactly as they appear on the canvas.
+Only the currently active frame is used during export.

 Because some Aseprite builds do not provide a native folder picker for scripts, the export dialog asks you to select **any file inside the target folder**.
-The extension automatically exports the PNG files into that folder.
+The extension automatically detects the folder and exports the PNG files directly into it.

+---

+## What This Tool Is For

+Use this extension when you have multiple assets in a single canvas (icons, tiles, UI pieces, shapes, etc.), and you want to export each asset as a separate PNG using slices.

+This is ideal for workflows where you want standalone PNG files instead of a spritesheet.

+---

+## What It Does Not Do

+To avoid confusion:

+- It does **not** generate spritesheets
+- It does **not** export animations
+- It does **not** export every frame automatically
+- It does **not** export layers as separate files

+If you need spritesheets or animation exports, Aseprite’s built-in exporters are a better fit.

+---

+## Tested Scenario

+Tested with a single canvas containing multiple distinct assets, each marked with a named slice.
+For example, a slice named `Triangle_Outline` is exported as `Triangle_Outline.png` (one PNG per slice).

 ---